Polystichum acrostichoides (Michx.) Schott

 Family - Dryopteridaceae

-Stems - Rhizomes horizontal, prostrate, with long fibrous roots, compact, sometimes branched.
+Stems - Rhizomes horizontal, prostrate, with long fibrous roots, compact, rarely branched.
 Scales of rhizomes brownish-orange, ovate to linear-lanceolate.
 Leaves terminating rhizome.

-Sori - Circular, ferruginous, almost completely covering the abaxial surface of the fertile pinnae.
-Indusia circular, peltate, to 1.5mm in diameter, scarious.
-Spores 64 per sporangium.
+Sori - Circular, sometimes covering nearly the entire pinna undersurface.
+Indusia circular, to 1.5mm in diameter, peltate.
+Spores 64 per sporangium, monolete, 32-55 μm long, brown.

 Flowering - June - October.

-Habitat - Wooded slopes, in mesic and dry-mesic forests.
+Habitat - Wooded slopes, in both mesic and dry-mesic forests, most commonly on acidic substrates.

-Other info. - This species can be found throughout Missouri and is probably the most common fern seen in the state.
+Other info. - This species can be found throughout most of Missouri, excepting several counties in the northwestern corner of the state.
+Its is probably the most common fern seen in the state.
+It is found throughout the eastern half of the continental U.S., with the western extent of its range following a sharply defined border roughly coincident with Missouri's western border.
 The leaves recline near the end of the year but remain green throughout the winter.
-The common name, "Christmas Fern", is so given because the plant stays green all year and because the pinnae resemble small Christmas stockings.
+The common name "Christmas Fern" is so given because the plant stays green all year, and because the pinnae resemble small Christmas stockings.
+American Indians used the rhizomes of the plant to make a tea for chills, fevers, pneumonia, and to induce vomiting.